trevordmiller/nova-vim/CONTRIBUTING.md

   - Run `:hi` to view all applied highlight groups
 - Submit a pull request to `master`
 - Continuous Integration runs `yarn verify` to ensure things are working as expected
-- An admin merges your pull request into `master` and runs `yarn release` to release a new version
+- An admin merges your pull request into `master` and releases a new version
 - Remove your local colorscheme
   - In normal Vim, you can do this by removing the symbolic link to the `.vim/colors` directory like this: `rm ~/.vim/colors/nova.vim`
 - Once your pull request is merged, update your `nova-vim` plugin to the latest remote version that has your changes in it and make sure everything is working as expected